HaoWillSi/HaoWillSi.github.io/_posts/2019-01-26-How to implement STDP.md

 run(30*ms)
 ```
 , in which the $$a_{pre}$$ and $$a_{post}$$ are the parameters to record the trace of the presynaptic and postsynaptic activity,
 respectively.
-When a prespike occurs the $$a_{post}$$ updates and the synaptic weight changes by some rules we definite.
+When a prespike occurs the $$a_{post}$$ updates and the synaptic weight changes by some rules we define.
 The `on_pre` and `on_post` are the corresponding events when the spike occurs.

 A classical example on the Brian2 website is